reymunda/reymunda/README.md

 👀 About Me:
 * Love UI/UX Design and Front End Development
 * Currently learning Webpack and ReactJS
+* Use whimsical for wireframe
-* Use Figma for UI Design
+* Use Figma for UI Design & rapid prototype
 * VSCode for code
 * Currently make some UI Design projects with community.
 You can visit my UI Design portfolio below.